LabWest has developed the UltraFine+™ analysis process in conjunction with CSIRO since 2017.

-As participant and sponsor of the project LabWest assisted in development of the process, which fits comfortably with our expertise in a wide range of regolith geochemical techniques.
+Click here to read a more detailed research report summarising the effectiveness of Project M462.
+As participant and sponsor of the project, LabWest assisted in development of the UltraFine+™ process.
+The method adds to our expertise in a wide range of regolith geochemical techniques.

 - Separation and collection of <2μm fraction

-- Gold and multielement analysis by ICP-MS
+- Gold and full multielement suite analysis by ICP-MS and OES

 - pH and electrical conductivity of the sample

-- Clay mineralogy by NIR spectroscopy.
+- Clay fines mineralogy by NIR reflectance spectroscopy

 - Collection of <2μm fraction from soil samples